Peter Pan (1953 film): Return to actual production

 By 1947, Walt Disney Productions' financial health started to improve again.
 Around this time, Disney acknowledged the need for sound economic policies, but emphasized to his financial backers that slashing production would be suicidal to the studio.
 In order to restore the studio to profitability, Disney expressed his desire to return to producing full-length animated films.
 By then, three animated projects—Cinderella, Alice in Wonderland, and Peter Pan—were in development.
-Disney had felt the characters in Alice in Wonderland and Peter Pan were too cold, but because Cinderella (1950) contained similar elements when compared to Snow White and the Seven Dwarfs (1937), he decided to green-light Cinderella.
+Disney had felt the characters in Alice in Wonderland and Peter Pan were too cold, but because Cinderella (1950) contained similar elements when compared to Snow White and the Seven Dwarfs (1937), he decided to greenlight Cinderella.
 In May 1949, Variety reported that Peter Pan had been placed back into production.

 The scene in the nursery went through many alterations.
 In one version, it is Mrs. Darling who finds Peter Pan's shadow and shows it to Mr. Darling, as in the original play.
 In another version of the film, Nana goes to Never Land with Pan and the Darling children, the story being told through her eyes.
 In another interpretation of the story, John Darling is left behind for being too serious, practical and boring, but story artist Ralph Wright convinced Disney to have John go with the others to Never Land.
 This adaptation also included Wendy bringing her Peter Pan picture book and Peter and the children eating an "imaginary dinner".
 At one point, a party in Peter's hideout was conceived at which Tinker Bell becomes humiliated and, in her rage, tells Captain Hook the location of Peter Pan's hideout of her own free will.
 However, Disney felt that this story was contrary to Tinker Bell's character; instead, he had Captain Hook kidnapping Tinker Bell and persuading her to tell him.
 In Barrie's play, Captain Hook puts poison in Peter's dose of medicine and Tinker Bell saves Peter by drinking the poison herself, only to be revived by the applause of the theater audience.
 After much debate, Disney discarded this story development, fearing it would be difficult to achieve in a film.

 In earlier scripts, there were more scenes involving the pirates and mermaids that were similar to those with the dwarfs in Snow White and the Seven Dwarfs.
 Ultimately, these scenes were cut for pacing reasons.
-The film concept was also a bit darker at one point than that of the finished product; for example, there were scenes involving Captain Hook being killed by the crocodile, the Darling family mourning over their lost children and Pan and the children discovering the pirates' treasure loaded with booby traps.
+The film concept was also a bit darker at one point than that of the finished product; for example, there were scenes involving Captain Hook being eaten by the crocodile like in the original play, the Darling family mourning over their lost children and Pan and the children discovering the pirates' treasure loaded with booby traps.